Myanmar flagTransportation & Infrastructure Guide · Myanmar

 Airport Connectivity

-82 airports total, 21 major including upgraded Yangon International (20M capacity).
-Domestic flights cover key cities; limited international routes focused on regional Asia.
-No major global hubs but adequate for regional connectivity.
+82 airports total, 21 major (large/medium) including upgraded Yangon International (20m capacity).
+Good domestic coverage; international routes to regional hubs like Bangkok, Singapore, China.
+No global mega-hubs, but strategic for ASEAN connectivity.
+Accessibility improving.

 Hubs: Yangon International (RGN)